20 "Spitalfields" Restaurants in London.

 Climpson and Sons at Spitalfields Market is a kiosk with just a few stools but also an excellent nitro coffee that you should get involved in.

 Bubala is a restaurant in Spitalfields with an all-vegetarian Middle Eastern menu that tastes as good as it reads, and even better than it looks.

 Three Uncles is a basic canteen that specialises in Cantonese roast meats.
 It’s perfect for lunch, or a quick dinner.

 Bottles is a wine bar in Old Spitalfields Market, with handmade pasta and other Italian food supplied by the Sood Family.

 Xi’an Biang Biang is a casual Chinese spot in Spitalfields specialising in hand-pulled noodles.

 Lahpet is a restaurant near Spitalfields serving modern Burmese cuisine.
-It’s mostly curries, some of which are pretty decent.
+It’s mostly curries, some of which are pretty good.

 The kitchens at Old Spitalfields Market have all sorts of excellent restaurants and stalls, providing options to sit at the bar or to take away.